-Due to the overall outcome, still presenting autoanti-LWa, but not showing signs of any hemolysis, recommended continue to we transfusions with RhD positive blood of compatible phenotype (R1r or R1R1).
-This specifically, since considered autoantibodies irrelevant are transfusion management.
+Due to the overall outcome, still presenting autoanti-LWa, but not showing any signs of hemolysis, we recommended to continue transfusions with RhD positive blood of compatible phenotype ( $R_1$ r or $R_1R_1$ ).
+This specifically, since autoantibodies are considered irrelevant for transfusion management.